silky/ideas/README.md

       - can mouse over a function and see who calls it and with what, and who uses the output of it

+  1. **pull request exercises**

+    similar to my old [test-driven gym](https://github.com/silky/tdg) maybe a service like travis, or an extension, which comments on failed pull reqs with exercises.

 # complete